 This is the broker I personally use.
 I use their direct access platform; however, they offer different choices depending on your account size.
 Click here to see a breakdown of all the different choices along with accompanying fees and commissions.
 I love their customer service and the ease/speed at which I can place and cancel stock orders.
 This broker is geared more towards someone who trades a high volume.

 Trailing right behind Lightspeed in terms of commissions, Interactive Brokers offers options commissions starting at .70c .
-A much more established broker compared to MB trading but they do require a much larger minimum deposit.
-10,000+ is required for those over the age of 25 but only 3,000+ if you are 25 and under.
 They offer fast and responsive customer support, a wide variety of platforms to execute through, and many powerful tools in the platforms similar to Thinkorswim.

 Need help choosing a broker?
 I have a guide to help you choose the broker that will best fit you trading goals strategy, check it out here.